Never be disheartened!

 Today I was sitting in my favorite coffee shop and racking my brains on how to put another plot twist in my book.
 A handsome guy entered the shop, got his coffee, and took a seat.
 No laptop!
 No smartphone!
 He was just simply drinking coffee!
 It looked a bit insane.

-Our world is overflowing with information that all the gadgets we have spring on us.
+Our world is overflowing with information.
 It’s all the more important to get away from the techno-world and escape to the peaceful embrace of the natural world to recharge your inner batteries.

 People in an advanced stage of inspiration had better not be interrupted at all.
 If you can help it, try to isolate yourself from unnecessary intrusion.
 Allow yourself to be politely absent from social life for a few productive hours and you will impute ample worth to anything you do.